-In compliance with Section 359(6) Companies and Allied Matters Act of Nigeria (1990), Cap C20 LFN 2004, we have reviewed the consolidated and separate financial statements of Zenith Bank Plc for the year ended December 31, 2019 and hereby state as follows:
+In compliance with Section 359(6) of the Companies and Allied Matters Act of Nigeria (1990), Cap C20 LFN 2004, we have reviewed the consolidated and separate financial statements of Zenith Bank Plc for the year ended 31st December 2019 and hereby state as follows:

 - 1. The scope and planning of the audit were adequate in our opinion; - 2.
-The accounting and reporting policies of the Group and Bank conformed with the statutory requirements and agreed ethical practices; - 3.
-The Internal Control and Internal Audit functions were operating effectively; and - 4.
+The accounting and reporting policies of the Group and Bank conformed with the statutory requirements and agreed ethical practices; - The Internal Control and Internal Audit functions were operating effectively; and - 4.
 The External Auditor's findings as stated in the management letter are being dealt with satisfactorily by the management. - 5.
-Related party balances and transactions have been disclosed in Note 37 to the financial statements in accordance with requirements of the International Financial Reporting Standards (IFRS) and directives issued by the Central Bank of Nigeria (CBN) as contained in the Prudential Guidelines for Deposit Money Banks in Nigeria and Circular on Disclosure of insider related credits in financial statements BSD/1/2004.
+Related party transactions and balances have been disclosed in note 37 to the Financial Statements in accordance with requirements of the International Financial Reporting Standards (IFRS) and the Central Bank of Nigeria (CBN) directives as contained in the Prudential Guidelines for Deposit Money Banks in Nigeria and Circular on Disclosure of Insider-Related Credits in Financial Statements BSD/1/2004.

-Dated January 27, 2020
+Dated January 27, 2020.

-Mrs. Adebimpe Balogun Chairman, Audit Committee FRC/2017/CITN/00000017467
+Adebimpe Atinuke Balogun Chairman, Audit Committee FRC/2017/CITN/00000017467